open-runtimes/open-runtimes/runtimes/deno-1.13/README.md

 - The default entrypoint is `mod.ts`.
 If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.ts`.

+- Deno runtime currently does'nt support ARM, because there are no official ARM images.

 ## Authors